hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/notes_of_lectures_and_classes/1291_the_gita.md

-*\[Mr. Frank Rhodehamel's notes of a Bhagavad-Gitâ class delivered Thursday, May 24, 1900, in San Francisco, California\]*
+*\[Mr. Frank Rhodehamel's notes of a Bhagavad-Gitā class delivered Thursday, May 24, 1900, in San Francisco, California\]*

-The Gitâ is the gist of the Vedas.
+The Gitā is the gist of the Vedas.
 It is not our Bible; the Upanishads are our Bible.
 It \[the Gita\] is the gist of the Upanishads and harmonizes the many contradictory parts of the Upanishads.